PopovEvgeniy/miniskype/readme.txt

 The code is included in the source.zip archive.
 It was compiled under Delphi 12.3.
 You need Inno Setup if you want to create the installer for Microsoft Windows.

-Contact

-You can send me a letter at tuzik87@inbox.ru.

 Version history